 The best transmission for your truck will depend on several factors, including the engine type, the car’s size and weight, and the intended use.

 If you’re unsure which type of transmission is right for your needs, talk to a qualified truck mechanic or transmission specialist.
+They’ll be able to help you choose the best option for your particular truck and driving needs.